-- Use a 6.3-10A Fuse for protection of the auxiliary circuits. - For protection of the power unit, use a 350A fuse in the Battery Positive connection.
+- Use a 6.3-10A Fuse for protection of the auxiliary circuits. - For protection of the power unit, refer to chapter 13 (Recommended spare parts for inverter).
+The Fuse value shown is the maximum allowable.
 For special applications or requirements these values can be reduced. - For Safety reasons, we recommend the use of protected fuses in order to prevent the spread of fused particles should the fuse blow.